NEW ZEALAND - The South Island 10, 13, or 16 days

 • It’s fun even to watch the people leap!

-• Visit Chard Farm Vineyard - a excellent detour on the way to Te Anau.
+• Visit Chard Farm Vineyard - an excellent detour on the way to Te Anau.

 * * * * * * * * * * * * * * * *

-• Where to stay: book in ADVANCE during the high-demand summer months (especially from Christmas to early March).
+• Where to stay in Te Anau: book in ADVANCE during the high-demand summer months (especially from Christmas

 Day 4